zomboy-alfrir/multiboxing-tool/README.md

   3. Edit the `toons.txt` file.
 On each line, add the name of your EVE Online toon, followed by a `TAB` character and a number.
   4. Right click on `gui.ahk` and select **"Run as administrator"**.
   5. You will now be able to switch between EVE Online characters by pressing on his/her corresponding number key.

+## About hotkeys

+  * You can re-use the same hotkey with several characters.
+This is useful when you have those in the same account, since they can never be online at the same time.